When to apply

 When you apply for accommodation, we’ll ask you to rank your room choices in order.
 Each choice is for a specific room type in a specific college.

 You can apply for different room types across different colleges.
-Just make sure to include one shared bathroom room in your preferences.
+Just make sure to include at least three shared bathroom bedrooms in your preferences.

 Login at accommodation.york.ac.uk using your You@York login details